MRIsafety.com

 • 3-Tesla or less

-• No restriction for the spatial gradient magnetic field
+• No restriction on the value of the spatial gradient magnetic field

-• Maximum imaging time, 15 minutes per pulse sequence (multiple pulse sequences per patient are allowed)
+• Maximum imaging time, 15 minutes per pulse sequence, multiple sequences pulse are allowed

 Important Note: Any deviation from the above MRI conditions requires prior approval by the supervising physician.